unyt-org/uix/docs/manual/10 Functions and Contexts.md

 <br/>
 Per default, all of those functions behave as you would expect in any JavaScript code.
-But there is also some special UIX-specific behaviour, as you will see in the following examples.
+But UIX can extend this behaviour, as you will see in the following examples.

 ### Scenario 1: Stationary exported functions